-FREE SHIPPING AND FREE RETURNS WITHIN EUROPE
+FREE SHIPPING WITHIN EUROPE AND FREE RETURNS WITHIN SWEDEN

 At Residus, we love ECOVERO.
 Manufactured from only certified sustainable wood, plant-based viscose provides a great alternative to harmful viscose textiles.
 Eco-viscose fabric is a soft fabric and is easy to wash.

 Tencel is manufactured from only certified sustainable wood, plant-based viscose provides a great alternative to harmful viscose textiles.
 This fabric is soft and easy to wash.

 Cotton is a natural fiber that is spun from a cotton plant.
 It is made into thread and creates a soft, breathable fabric.
 Cotton is an essential when it comes to creating garments, and we only use organic!

 Silk is an all-natural, eco-friendly fiber made by insects such as spiders or silk worms.
 The fabric’s strength comes from a protein called fibroin while a protein called sericin gives silk its surface protection.
 At Residus, we always use surplus silk and ensure its ethical production.

 Triacetate is a semi-synthetic fiber made from acetate and cellulose pulp from wood.
 The fiber creates a shrink and wrinkle resistant fabric which dries quickly.
 Triacetate has a silky feel and drapes well.

 Polyamide, otherwise known as nylon, is a synthetic, oil-based fiber.
 Polyamide is wear-resistant and maintains the fit very well.
 Because polyamide is a synthetic fiber, we only use a very small amount in our products which is all made out of surplus fabrics.